Aristides (horse): Further races, stud career, breeding record and death

 Aristides, again ridden by Oliver Lewis, came in second in the Belmont Stakes, the race that today is the third race in the Triple Crown of American Thoroughbred horse racing.
 He also took the Jerome Handicap, the Withers Stakes, the Breckinridge (beating Tom Ochiltree), and a match race over Ten Broeck.
 He came in second in the Thespian Stakes and the Ocean Hotel Stakes and was third in the Travers Stakes.

 On May 10, 1876, Aristides set the fastest time on record for two and an eighth miles at 3:45 1/2 at Lexington, Kentucky.
 Ten Broeck finished second in this race for four-year-olds.

-Aristides raced 21 times with 9 wins, five places, and one show.
+Aristides raced 21 times with 9 wins, five places, and one show before retiring after an injury in 1877.

+After McGrath died in 1881, Aristides was sold multiple times, and eventually purchased by St. Louis businessman and philanthropist Robert S. Brookings.
+Aristides lived on Brookings' farm in what is now Affton, Missouri.

-Aristides died on June 21, 1893, at the fairgrounds in Chicago.
+Aristides died on June 21, 1893, at the St. Louis Jockey Club at what is now Fairground Park in St. Louis.
 He was sold twice in the two weeks preceding his death.
 In 1988, the Aristides Stakes was inaugurated at Churchill Downs to honor him.
 A life-sized bronze statue of Aristides by Carl Regutti stands in the Clubhouse Gardens as a memorial.